artemkv/artemkv.github.io/algorithms.md

 - Depends on a random number, analyzed in terms of expectation
 - **Monte Carlo:** probably correct, fixed time
-- Example: verify that matrix C is a product of matrices A and B, fast and with a desired degree of probability of correctness
+- Example: verify that matrix `C` is a product of matrices `A` and `B`, fast and with a desired degree of probability of correctness
 - **Las Vegas:** probably fast, correct result
-- Example: sorting an array, will produce a correct result, but not always in exactly n*log(n) time
+- Example: sorting an array, will produce a correct result, but not always in exactly `n*log(n)` time
 - If some algorithm's probability of returning a wrong answer is bound by some value <= 0.5, you can run it again and again (provided the runs are independent) to get that probability arbitrary low
 - Paranoid quicksort pick the pivot element at random, then checks the size of partitions; if the partitions are not balanced enough, it repeats the partitioning
 - If you define "balanced enough" as "left and right partitions should contain at least 1/4 of all elements", the probability of picking bad partition is 0.5; by repeating the process you can get the probability of getting balanced partitions arbitrary high

 ### Skip list

-- Idea: sorted doubly-linked list L0 at the bottom, when you need to search for an element, it's `O(n)`
+- Idea: sorted doubly-linked list `L0` at the bottom, when you need to search for an element, it's `O(n)`
-- But you can build a second level list L1 on top of L0, which would be similar to an express line (with fewer "stops" comparing to the bottom list)
+- But you can build a second level list `L1` on top of `L0`, which would be similar to an express line (with fewer "stops" comparing to the bottom list)
 - You "travel" as far as you can on the "express line", then "jump to the local train" and continue your "journey" there
 - So your search would require `O(|L1| + |L0|/|L1|)` moves
 - The expression is minimized when `|L1|` is `sqrt(|L0|)`